\v{C}ech cohomology of infinite projective spaces, flag manifolds, and related spaces

 Given $f\in H^\circ$ and $v = (v_1,v_2,\ldots) \in \C^\infty$, define $\beta(f)$ by

 In terms of matrices, $\beta$ sends

 Note that each column has only finitely many nonzero entries.
 Since no column of $f$ is zero, the columns of $\beta(f)$ are evidently linearly independent.

 Both $\alpha$ and $\beta$ are torus-equivariant, since they preserve the column-indices of entries.
-And they are evidently compatible with the inverse system---in fact, the above description applies verbatim to maps of the limit spaces $H^\circ$ and $H^{\circ\circ}$, defined analogously for all $n$.
+And they are evidently compatible with the inverse system---in fact, the above description applies verbatim to maps $\beta\colon H_n^\circ \hookrightarrow H_n^{\circ\circ}$, defined analogously for all $n$.

 Finally, we construct homotopies $\alpha\circ \beta \simeq \id_{H^\circ}$ and $\beta\circ \alpha \simeq \id_{H^{\circ\circ}}$.
 Since $\alpha$ is just a natural inclusion, we suppress it from the notation.
 (So both $\alpha\circ \beta$ and $\beta\circ \alpha$ are given by the same formula that defines $\beta$; in matrices this is \eqref{e.mtx}.)
 We use the straight line homotopy